aoberthaler/Profile/README.md

-# Hello World!!!
+# 👋 Hello World!!!

 #### My name is Andrew Oberthaler.
-I am an American-born data scientist with over 15 years of experience applying algorithms of all types in the marketing, energy, transport, and environmental sectors.
+I am an American-born data scientist with over 15 years of experience applying algorithms across the marketing, energy, transport, and environmental sectors.

-#### I have created this page primarily for self-learning, but also to showcase some of my work.
-I try to keep it updated to the best of ability, but depending on my time restrictions, there are various levels of dedication to maintenance of these pages.
+#### This page is primarily for self-learning, but also serves as a showcase of my work.
+I aim to keep it updated, although maintenance varies depending on time availability.

+---

-# Description of Work / Repositories
+# 📂 Description of Work / Repositories

-## Public Repositories (Visitors have full access to these repositories)
+## 🌐 Public Repositories
+*(Visitors have full access)*

-<h3 style="color:red;">Quick Python Programming Challenges</h3>
+### 🚀 Quick Python Programming Challenges
-#### This repository consists of a number of self-solved codility challenges which test abililty to quickly understand and solve basic algorithms and python syntax.
+Repository containing self-solved Codility-style challenges focused on quickly understanding and implementing algorithms and Python fundamentals.

-<h3 style="color:red;">Refindable Dash</h3>
+---

+### 📊 Refindable Dash
-#### This repository is an example of a dashboard and API formerly hosted on Render, which I created for a friend to view consumer buying and marketing trends.
+Example of a dashboard and API (formerly hosted on Render), built to visualize consumer buying behavior and marketing trends.

-## Private Repositories (Can not be seen by default to visitors, but can be made available on demand)

-<h3 style="color:red;">weather_event_predictor</h3>
+---

+## 🔒 Private Repositories
+*(Available upon request)*

+### 🌦️ weather_event_predictor
-#### Local Engine which I created to forecast weather and compute probabilities of on-demand verify weather events and threshold as they relate to publicly available station data (ML-based MOS)
+Local forecasting engine designed to predict weather events and compute probabilities for threshold-based verification using publicly available station data (ML-based MOS).

-#### Historical Weather Input Data via open-meteo
+- Historical Weather Input Data via open-meteo
-#### Station Weather Input Data vis NOAA-GHCP
+- Station Weather Input Data via NOAA-GHCP

-<h3 style="color:red;">Climaterra</h3>
-#### Total self-created frontend and backend code + ML infrastructure for Climaterra climate-prediction project (www.climaterra.com)

-<h3 style="color:red;">Sparring Buddy</h3>
+---

+### 🌍 Climaterra
+End-to-end system including frontend, backend, and machine learning infrastructure for the Climaterra climate prediction project.
+👉 www.climaterra.com

+---

+### 🥊 Sparring Buddy
-#### This repository consists of all frontend and backend code + ML infrastructure for Deal Forge Sparring Project
+Full-stack application (frontend, backend, and ML components) developed for the Deal Forge Sparring Project.

+---

+# 🧠 Skills & Focus Areas
+- Machine Learning & Predictive Modeling
+- Weather & Climate Data Analysis
+- API Development & Data Pipelines
+- Algorithm Design & Optimization

+---

+# 📫 Contact / Notes
+Feel free to reach out if you'd like access to private repositories or want to collaborate.